Clark Art Institute: History

-"The Clark" was created in 1955 in association with Williams College by entrepreneur, soldier, explorer, and prominent art collector Robert Sterling Clark, and his wife, Francine.
-After numerous adventures in the Far East, Sterling settled in Paris in 1911 and used a considerable fortune inherited from his grandfather (a principal in the Singer Sewing Machine Company) to begin amassing a private art collection.
+The Clark was created in 1955 in association with Williams College by entrepreneur, soldier and prominent art collector Robert Sterling Clark, and his wife, Francine.
+After traveling in the Far East, Sterling settled in Paris in 1911 and used a considerable fortune inherited from his grandfather (a principal in the Singer Sewing Machine Company) to begin amassing a private art collection.
 Francine joined him in collecting works of art after their marriage in 1919.

 The Clarks kept their collection largely private, rarely lending out any works.
 With the onset of the Cold War and rapid nuclear armament, they became increasingly worried about the safety of their artworks.
 They wanted to protect their collection from a possible attack on New York City, where they lived and where the expected heir of their collection, the Metropolitan Museum of Art, was located.
 As such, the Clarks began looking at sites in rural New York and Massachusetts with the intention of founding a museum for their art.

 They visited Williamstown, Massachusetts in 1949 and began having conversations with town leaders and the administrators of Williams College and the Williams College Museum of Art.
 Sterling had ties to the college through his grandfather and father, both of whom had been trustees.
+A charter for the "Robert Sterling Clark Art Institute" was signed on March 14, 1950, incorporating the organization with the intention of becoming both a museum and educational institution.
+A special meeting was held by Sterling soon after the first cornerstone was laid in 1953 that changed the name to "the Sterling and Francine Clark Art Institute", as it is today.
+Sterling wrote that Francine's inclusion was because of "her constant enthusiasm for the Institute's objectives, her participation in the accumulation of the collections which the Institute will house and her contributions to the planning of the project."

-A charter for the Clark was signed on March 14, 1950 and the Institute opened to the public on May 17, 1955 under its first director, former silver dealer Peter Guille.
+The Clark opened to the public on May 17, 1955, under its first director, former silver dealer Peter Guille.
 The Clark has since become a destination for tourists, art lovers, and scholars, helping to establish the cultural reputation of the Berkshires.

 Architecture

+Original Building

+Sterling Clark foresaw the museum as replete with natural light and a classical order.
+After being unhappy with designs produced by two architectural firms, Clark turned to Daniel Perry at the recommendation of Peter Guille, suggesting a design close in classical style to that of the Frick Collection but with less ornament.

+Construction lasted almost two years and cost almost $3 million.
+The building opened on May 17, 1955, and included a private apartment in which the Clark family could stay when in Williamstown.
+This feature ended up being Sterling Clark's final home after the couple moved out of their Park Avenue residence, and his ashes are under the building's front steps.